Azure/simdem/demo_scripts/simdem/syntax/script.md

 head -n 25 $SIMDEM_CWD/script.md
 ```

+# Prerequisites

+It is common for a tutorial or demo to have a number of
+prerequisites.
+For example, it's a good idea to understand how these
+work, so take a look at our [prerequisites](./prerequisites/script.md)
+before proceeding.

 # SimDem Syntax

 There are a small number of SimDem specific items that you should be